Vivo234/Intrusion-Detection-System/README.md

 1. Description:
 ----------------
-This code snippet implements a basic Intrusion Detection System (IDS) using Python and the Scapy library.
+This is a basic Intrusion Detection System (IDS) using Python and the Scapy library.
 The IDS captures network packets, handles different protocols, and performs further analysis to detect potential intrusions.

 2. Dependencies:
 -----------------